ssurampally/git-cmd-line/README.md

 you can also stage, Commit and Push from VS code Git graphically. just make sure your giving user email and name in global config parameter.

-$ git config --global user.email "sreekanth.surampally@gmail.com"
+$ git config --global user.email "sreekanth.s29@gmail.com"
-$ git config --global user.name "ssurampally"
+$ git config --global user.name "sreekanth"
 --------------------------------------------